c-o-pr/ddrescue-helper/README.md

 **Documentation**

+- [ ] XXX After cloning a drive or partition, the duplicates are distinguished only be /dev/ entry.
+The /dev/ entries for the partitions are likely to be reenumerated if the drive is disconnected (e.g, USB) and the drive entry may be as other devices come and go.
+When mounting remove the fstab entry only if it includes the /dev/ entry as well as the UUID.
 - [ ] XXX Explain the importance of unmount.
 - [ ] ADD Explanation of the ESP
 - [ ] ADD basics of ddrescue, and device specification, inc. hazards